luttje/videobrew/CONTRIBUTING.md

 2. Install dependencies for all packages:
     ```bash
-    $ npm install # run in root
+    $ npm install # run in project root
     ```

-3. Run the watchers that will build the packages as you make changes:
+3. Go into the package you wish to maintain and watch for changes using:
     ```bash
-    $ npm run watch # run in root
+    $ npm run watch # run in packages/<package to maintain>
     ```

-    **Note: this works a bit finicky at the moment.** You may be better of running the watchers in each package individually (`npm run watch` in `packages/cli` and `packages/editor`)

 4. Ensure that the `videobrew` CLI and editor are linked as global packages:
     ```bash
-    $ cd packages/cli/dist # start in root
+    $ cd packages/cli/dist # run this in project root to get to the CLI dist (ensure it's built first)
     $ npm link
     $ cd ../../editor/dist
     $ npm link